-of the Gifted, Talented and Creative 3 credits An introductory course concerned with the nature, problems, needs, and educational settings of the gifted.
+An introductory course concerned with the nature, problems, needs, and educational settings of the gifted.
 Problems and issues in the field will be highlighted.

-EDU 694 Methods and Materials for the Teaching of Gifted Children
+EDU 694 Methods and Materials for

 Reviews the conceptual structures and theories related to the education of the gifted child by examining curriculum development, instructional methods, resources, guidance, parental involvement, and will utilize lecture, selected readings, discussions, and visitations to classrooms of the gifted.